physrisk/website-source/articles/2013/impact-controlled-agents-dynamics-Kirman-model.md

-Title: A. Kononovicius, I. Kazakevicius: Impact of the controlled agents on the dynamics of the Kirman model
+Title: Impact of the controlled agents on the dynamics of the Kirman model
 Date: 2013-09-09 07:03
 Authors: Aleksejus Kononovicius, Ignas Kazakevičius
 Tags: agent-based models, A. Kononovicius, I. Kazakevicius, voter model, Kirman model, control